 Sir, Could You Please Enter Your password:

-I am too lazy to type this sentence every time.
-Is there anyway to display this automatically when I am sudoing?
-Yes!
-Here comes “alias” in help.
-Just add an alias to your .bashrc or .alias file like below.
+I am too lazy to type the whole sentence every time.
+Is there anyway to display this automatically when I am 'sudo'ing?
+Of course, yes!
+Here is where "alias" command comes in help.

-I don’t want to use alias.
-Good!
+I don't want to use alias.
+No problem!
 You can do this by modifying the sudoers file.

 To do so, run: